Explanation of Benefits (EOB)

 Your Explanation of Benefits statement (EOB) provided by Cigna is not a bill, but instead a wealth of information for you to review and determine if there are any billing discrepancies, and what you estimated payment responsibilities, if any, will be once the bill is processed .
 Cigna is trying to provide the hard facts and figures to you so that you can make the best educated decision possible based on what is being reported.
 Many people are unsure of how to read an Explanation of Benefits.
 In order to better understand your explanation of benefits form, you need to know exactly what the EOB is, the different parts of the EOB and finally, what the important parts can tell you.

 EOBs are mailed to participants but can also be retrieved electronically.
-Instructions on how to retrieve your EOB.
+Instructions on how to retrieve your EOB (PDF).

-Once you have your EOB, please click on this link, to retreive the Cigna Guide to Understanding Your EOB and/or continue with the instruction below.
+Once you have your EOB, you may read Cigna's Guide to Understanding Your EOB (PDF) and/or continue with the instruction below.

 What Is the EOB?